|Rules of Catholic Cemeteries of the Archdiocese of St. Louis|

 Three Grave Lots:

-Larger Lots: In general the layout of markers will follow the principles above.
-No marker may be placed in front of the monument.
+33. In general the layout of markers will follow the principles above.
+No marker may be placed in the monument row.
 Other markers are to be at the head of the graves.
 All markers are to be of the same design and complimentary to the monument.
 Foot markers are only permitted to duplicate existing markers.
 (See Rule 22)

-No marker is permitted on the graves immediately in front of a monument.
+35. No marker is permitted on the graves in the monument row.
 Inscriptions for the interments in these graves should be placed on the base or die of the monument.

 A. The back graves, nos.
 1, 2 and 3, of a six grave lot may have a 42" X 16" X 6" lawn marker centered at the head of the three graves if a monument is not to be installed.